Ralerus/eventlab-doc/Software Requirements Specification/Use Cases/CRUD Event/UC-Specification-CRUD-Event.md

 7. The user is redirected to his private calendar where he can see the event.

 ##### Read Event
-1. A user navigates to the event details by clicking on the event at his calendar page or to a calender of a different (public) group.
+1. A user navigates to the event details by clicking on the event at his calendar page or of a different (public) group.
 2. He can display all the information about the even for e.g. title, description and date.
 3. To show the members of the group or the participants he has to click on the arrow button next to the group/participants.
 4. To see the entries in the What-To-Bring-List he has to click on the arrow button next to it.